Get AirWave's RSS Feed

 Take mold and mildew for instance.
 You can wipe it off but it keeps coming back unless you treat it properly with bleach.
 Your feelings about the cell towers not being decommissioned in your area may be correct but you should really take the next step in having an independent wireless expert provide you with the data you need regarding your specific tower location so you can protect the value of your cell site leases.

-Airwave provides wireless landlords with a comprehensive analysis of their cellular site that will leave the wireless wiseguys who keep calling you, scratching their heads.
+Tower Genius provides wireless landlords with a comprehensive analysis of their cellular site that will leave the wireless wiseguys who keep calling you, scratching their heads.

 We also take it a step further with our clients and engage these "Lease Optimization" firms and make the calls stop.